WILDLIFE CONSERVATION IN TSAVO, KENYA

 People's Choice Apparel joins forces with TSAVO TRUST to raise money for elephants through big tusker t-shirts sales -

 KEY TSAVO TRUST PROGRAMMES AND PROJECTS

 TSAVO TRUST works alongside the Kenya Wildlife Service (KWS), the national wildlife authority, to support KWS’s anti-poaching and conservation work within the Tsavo East, Tsavo West and Chyulu Hills National Parks.
-This program compliments the work TSAVO TRUST is doing outside the National Parks to enhance community participation in holistic, long term conservation initiatives.
+This program includes the work we are doing outside the National Parks to enhance community participation in wildlife conservation including the Kamungi Conservancy.
 Our lead wildlife conservation initiative is our 'Big Tusker Project'.

 BIG TUSKER PROJECT

 The world's greatest tuskers live in Tsavo, which hosts the world's last viable population of these massive 'hundred pounder' elephants bearing ivory weighing over 100 lbs per side.
 TSAVO TRUST works in partnership with the Kenya Wildlife Service to provide extra protection for these giants-among-giants through anti-poaching support and aerial monitoring.
 Read more.

 WILD ANIMAL WELFARE